Legal

 6. Marketing Communications

-We may send marketing communications where:
+We may send marketing communications to you where:

-• You have given consent; or
+- You have given consent; or

-• We have a legitimate interest to contact you in a B2B context
+- We have a legitimate interest to contact you in a B2B context

 You may opt out at any time by using the unsubscribe link or contacting us.